freeua/promotional-product-for-subscription/readme.txt

 == Frequently Asked Questions ==

-= Does this support recurring payments, like for subscriptions? =
+= Does this work without WooCommerce or  WooCommerce Subscriptions?? =

 No

-= Does this require an SSL certificate? =
+= Does the plugin support translations to other languages? =

-Yes!
-In Live Mode, an SSL certificate must be installed on your site to use Vantiv.
+Yes, the plugin can be translated using the [Loco Translate](https://uk.wordpress.org/plugins/loco-translate/) plugin.

-= Does this support both production mode and sandbox mode for testing? =
+= What happens if a user who has no subscription wants to add a product to a subscription? =

-Yes, it does - production and Test (sandbox) mode is driven by the API keys you use with a checkbox in the admin settings to toggle between both.
+A message appears stating that you have no active subscriptions, first please create a subscription.

 = Where can I get support or talk to other users? =

 If you get stuck, you can ask for help in the Plugin Forum.

 == Screenshots ==
-1. The Vantiv payment gateway settings screen used to configure the main Vantiv gateway.
+1. The product tab "Upsell product for subscription" setting.
-2. Pay with a Vantiv payment method on checkout page
+2. The view on single product page

 == Changelog ==